 One of the more common problems encountered with automatic transmissions is a delayed engagement.

-If there is a long notable delay, approx. 1.5 to 2 seconds, from the time you make your selection to the moment the transmission engages, this indicated a problem with the transmission.
-It could be as simple as low fluid to more serious internal concerns.
+This is a strong indicator that there is a problem with the transmission, which could be as simple as low fluid to more serious internal concerns.

 Extreme temperatures are normally to blame, although it can happen at any time.
 Essentially, a delayed engagement is a type of slip in the automatic transmission.
 The clutches or bands, which allow the vehicle to move, do not operate instantly.
 Often, this occurs when the internal seals wear or become hard from infrequent fluid replacement.

 Seals on the engaging mechanisms allow fluid pressure to flow past, so rather than applying the clutches or bands, the fluid returns to the pan.
 After a delay, the fluid pressure applies the mechanisms and our vehicle moves.

 How to avoid the problem

 - Avoid racing the engine when a delayed engagement occurs.
 Increased engine speed produces friction and can damage the clutches and bands.

 - Allow time for the transmission to engage to prevent needless damage.

 - Check the fluid level.
 Consult your owner’s manual for correct filling and checking procedure as this varies with different manufacturers.

 - Unfortunately there as some models that do not provide a means for you to check the level.
 In this situation, it is best to contact your local Mister Transmission and seek expert advice.